Aramoana massacre: Books

 At least two non-fiction books have been written about the shootings: Tragedy at Aramoana by journalist Paul Bensemann; and Aramoana: Twenty-two hours of terror by police officer Bill O'Brien.
 There are chapters devoted to the shootings in Gordon Johnston's history of the settlement, Journey to Aramoana – His Story, and Confessions from the Front Line by STG leader Murray Forbes.

 Film and television

 A feature film based on the massacre, Out of the Blue, directed by Robert Sarkies and starring Karl Urban, premiered at the Toronto International Film Festival on 12 September 2006.
 The production faced opposition from some citizens in Aramoana, which resulted in the majority of the movie having to be filmed in another nearby township.
 However, eventually the community did allow a small number of scenes to be filmed in Aramoana.
 They agreed to the making of the movie only if the title was not "Aramoana" and if they were to see the movie beforehand.

+Bryan Bruce's 1997 documentary, In Cold Blood, investigates David Gray and the events leading up to the killings at Aramoana in 1990, examines psychological similarities between Gray and other mass murderers, and probes into New Zealand legislation around gun laws.